-- p) John Warner believes there should be a more specific study plan and/or more details should be provided - g) Section 13d of the 401 WQC calls for an explanation of the need and frequency of drawdowns.
-This should be included in the plan
+- p) John Warner believes there should be a more specific study plan and/or more details should be provided - q) Section 13d of the 401 WQC calls for an explanation of the need and frequency of drawdowns.
+This should be included in the plan - r) Article 409 of the FERC license calls for minimum canal flows during leakage.
+All agreed that this is not possible and the license article will have to be revised.

+6. Wrap-Up

-- r) Article 409 of the FERC license calls for minimum canal flows during leakage.
-All agreed that this is not possible and the license article will have to be revised. - 6.
-Wrap-Up - a) The tiger beetle meeting will be scheduled - b) The mussel meeting is scheduled for June 27, 2002 - c) Some of the compliance plans cannot be completed at this time and will contain sub study plans to address information that will become available in the future.
-Sub study plans- -mention that we will commit to develop details - d) Schedule a kick-off meeting for SNS working group - c) ARL Phase 2 meeting is scheduled for August 13-15, 2002 - f) The bypass flow demonstration and investigation of channel modifications will be scheduled for August 13-15, 2002
+- a) The tiger beetle meeting will be scheduled - b) The mussel meeting is scheduled for June 27, 2002 - c) Some of the compliance plans cannot be completed at this time and will contain sub study plans to address information that will become available in the future.
+Sub study plans--mention that we will commit to develop details - d) Schedule a kick-off meeting for SNS working group - e) ARL Phase 2 meeting is scheduled for August 13-15, 2002 - f) The bypass flow demonstration and investigation of channel modifications will be scheduled for August 13-15, 2002

-Z\Projects'920\004cto\Meeting Notes.6-14-02 mtg notes doc

-ATTENDEES: Pat Huckery-NHESP/DFW
+Pat Huckery-NHESP/DFW

 Don Pugh-TU

-John Warner-USFWS

-John O'Leary-EOEA

-Chris Tomichek-HG&E
+John Warner-USFWS John O'Leary-EOEA Chris Tomichek-HG&E

-Chris Frese-Kleinschmidt Associates

-Susan Board-Kleinschmidt Associates
+Chris Frese-Kleinschmidt Associates Susan Board-Kleinschmidt Associates

-DATE: June 27, 2002

-LOCATION: Holyoke, MA
+Holyoke, MA